-Premature babies are given extra care as soon as they're born.
-Your baby may need to see a neonatologist, a special type of pediatrician who treats preemies.
+Premature babies get extra care as soon as they're born.
+Your baby may need to see a neonatologist, a pediatrician who treats preemies.

 Your doctor may suggest your baby get special care in a neonatal intensive care unit (NICU).
-She may get hooked up to different machines, but remember, each piece of equipment plays an important role in getting your baby well and ready to go home.
+Your baby may get hooked up to different machines.
+Each piece of equipment plays an important role in getting them well and ready to go home.

-Your preemie may also need a machine called a ventilator to help her breathe.
-She could get fluids and nutrients through an IV.
-Nurses may put a feeding tube into your baby's nose to feed her breast milk or formula.
+Your preemie may also need a machine called a ventilator to help them breathe.
+They could get fluids and nutrients through an IV.
+Nurses may put a feeding tube into your baby's nose to feed them breast milk or formula.